 Welcome to the East Sussex Health Economy Formulary

-** Please note our Medicines Management hotline number has changed **
+** Please contact our CCG Medicines Management e-mail **

 Using the Formulary

 This formulary has been written for clinicians and healthcare professionals to enable them to prescribe medicines for their patients safely and cost effectively.
 If you have any questions about the medicines you have been prescribed please talk to your GP or pharmacist in the first instance.

 Please note some links to sites requiring a NHS network connection will not be accessible to the public.

 For NHS users:

 This formulary is intended for patients residing in Eastbourne, Hailsham and Seaford and Hastings and Rother CCG catchment areas.